livecode/livecode-ide/notes/bugfix-22092.md

-# Sync auto complete window when msg box is scrolled horizontally
+# Sync auto complete field when msg box is scrolled horizontally